 For example, you may have a date column that classified as a string in your schema but would like to use it as a date.

 To accomplish this, you can create a custom column.
-Click the Add Custom Column button in the table that contains the column you want to change.
+Click the Add Custom Column button at the top right of the table which contains the column you want to change.

 For ease of use, we recommend naming your new column the same as the original column.
 Be sure to select the correct data type from the Type dropdown as well.

-Consult the documentation for your database type to determine the correct syntax for casting as a date.
+Consult the documentation for your database type to determine the correct syntax for casting a column as a date.
 Some common example are listed below.